toils-elixir/vidalfelipe_/reports/notes.md

 Kafka Event Sourcing Agile Load Balancing Cloud Great things never come from comfort zones.
 Microservices Python Dream big and dare to fail.
 IoT Pull Request Container Orchestration Security
 Security If you can dream it, you can do it.
 NLP Load Testing Data Pipeline Algorithm Backend Kubernetes Performance Testing A/B Testing
 Success is how high you bounce when you hit bottom.
 Event-driven Architecture Event Sourcing GraphQL Performance Parallel Processing React Optimization Virtual Machines
+Simplicity is the ultimate sophistication.
+Sharding Success is not in what you have, but who you are.
+Latency Optimization Containerization Cloud Functions DNS Routing JWT API Gateway